 Understanding SQL Server and SQL Server Reporting Services

-You can manage Visual Studio Team System Team Foundation Server more easily if you understand SQL Server, SQL Server Reporting Services, and how they both interact with Team Foundation Server.
-You can find extensive documentation for SQL Server 2005 and SQL Server 2008 on the Microsoft Web site.
+You can manage Visual Studio Team Foundation Server more easily if you understand SQL Server, SQL Server Reporting Services, and how they both interact with Team Foundation Server.
+If your deployment also utilizes SharePoint Products, you will also need to manage the dependencies between SharePoint Products and Reporting Services.
+For extensive documentation about SQL Server 2008, see this page on the Microsoft Web site: SQL Server 2008.
 This topic focuses specifically on the interactions between SQL Server, SQL Server Reporting Services, and Team Foundation Server.

 Interactions between Team Foundation Server and SQL Server

-The logical Team Foundation data tier depends on SQL Server.
-The logical Team Foundation data tier consists of SQL Server databases.
-This logical tier can be located on one physical server, or distributed across a SQL Server cluster of servers.
-Team Foundation Server data is stored in seven SQL Server databases.
 One advantage of this aspect of Team Foundation Server architecture is that all data that you need to restore an Team Foundation Server deployment is stored in these databases.
-You do not have to back up individual client computers or team project sites.
+You do not have to back up individual client computers.
 If you are familiar with backing up SQL Server databases, you will find backing up and restoring Team Foundation Server databases equally familiar.
-For more information, see Backing Up the Team Foundation Server.

 Team Foundation Server requires that collation settings are case insensitive, are accent sensitive, and are not binary.
 If you want to use an existing installation of SQL Server with Team Foundation Server, you must verify that the collation settings meet these requirements.
 If they do not, installation of Team Foundation Server will fail.
 For more information, download the installation guide for Team Foundation from the Microsoft Web site, and see "Collation Setting Requirements for Team Foundation Server."